All Episodes

 Nothing anyone can do can prevent or affect that.

-Nothing you, meaning Richard, or I, or anyone else can do is going to change what's coming down.
+Anyway, nothing you, meaning Richard, or I, or anyone else can do is going to change what's coming down.

 All TV shows and radio talk shows and such cannot change one hair's breadth.

-Only a little nation can avert it, perhaps.
+Only the combination can avert it, perhaps.

 It's really simple.

-We have a pending strategic strike, unparalleled in all history, now rapidly coming upon us.
+We have a pending strategic strike unparalleled in all history now rapidly coming upon us, taking place and counting down.

-At this point, there are only two players in the game, and the U.S.
+At this point, there are only two players in the game, and the U.S. is not either of them.

-can do can change anything at this point, period.
+Nothing the entire U.S. can do can change anything at this point, period.

-I strongly advise you, meaning Richard, to consider also pulling in your own horns on this.
+Then I'm going to sit down to what is relevant specifically in terms of, according to Richard, this unnamed site as it goes on, I strongly advise you, meaning Richard, to consider also pulling in your own horns on this.

-In my opinion, the Ramparts have already been overrun, and there's no longer any point in trying to defend them.
+In my opinion, the ramparts have already been overrun and there's no longer any point in trying to defend them.

 You may recall my reading of that letter.

-And I am not saying that I believe that Richard was... that an attempt has been made on Richard's life.
+And I am not saying that I believe that Richard was, that an attempt has been made on Richard's life.

 I'm not saying that because I don't know that to be true.

-What I do know is that this scientist was scared to death And Richard was well aware of the fact that he was dabbling in areas that this well-respected scientist considered dangerous to his personal health.
+And Richard was well aware of the fact that he was dabbling in areas that this well-respected scientist considered dangerous to his personal health.

 It probably will occur hour by hour.

-I simply submit it for your consideration as I do everything else.
+Excuse me, some day for your consideration as I do everything else.

-I will tell you this, that one or more than one of Richard's close friends, who are very
+I will tell you this, that one or more than one of Richard's close friends who are very well aware of all this had an opportunity to come on the air and declined to do so for reasons of their own personal safety.

-I would also remind you that there have been others who have recently met with a tragic
+I would also remind you that there have been others who have recently met a tragic feat shortly after discussing this technology, this Tesla technology, this scalar Tesla technology as it applies to what's been seen in these images, these radar images.

-You know who you are, and I think most of the audience knows who it is, and these attacks have been Carried for some mysterious reason by another website program, a reason that I simply cannot discern.
+And these attacks have been carried for some mysterious reason by another website video program, a reason that I simply cannot discern.

 And I think they have contributed to this.